stat_fit_tidy() fits a model and returns a "tidy" version

 integer Minimum number of distinct values in the explanatory variable (on the rhs of formula) for fitting to the attempted.

-with range 0..1 or character.
-Coordinates to be used for positioning the output, expressed in "normalized parent coordinates" or character string.
+numericwith range 0..1 "normalized parent coordinates" (npc units) or character if usinggeom_text_npc()orgeom_label_npc().
+If usinggeom_text()orgeom_label()numeric in native data units.
 If too short they will be recycled.- hstep, vstep

 numeric in npc units, the horizontal and vertical step used between labels for different groups.